 • After the senators approve the motion, the chair of the Faculty Senate signs the forms on behalf of the Senate.

-• Course change/deletions are processed internally.
+• Course change/deletions are processed internally by the Office of the Registrar.

 • Hearings